docker/compose/design/snapshots.md

 ## Architecture

-The _Snapshot Manager_ provides an API for allocating, snapshotting and mounting abstract, layer-based filesytems.
+The _Snapshot Manager_ provides an API for allocating, snapshotting and mounting abstract, layer-based filesystems.
 The model works by building up sets of directories with parent-child relationships, known as _Snapshots_.

 Every snapshot is represented by an opaque `diff` directory, which acts as a